Freely adding one layer of quantifiers to a Boolean doctrine: Preliminaries

-In the more general case in which $\T$ is an arbitrary first-order theory (not necessarily consisting of universal formulas), the quantifier completion of $\LT^\mathcal{T}_0$ is isomorphic to the syntactic doctrine $\LT^{\mathcal{T}'}$, where $\mathcal{T}'$ is the theory in the same language of $\T$ whose axioms are the universal sentences derivable from $\mathcal{T}$. \end{example}
+In the more general case in which $\T$ is an arbitrary first-order theory (not necessarily consisting of universal formulas), the quantifier completion of $\LT^\mathcal{T}_0$ is isomorphic to the syntactic doctrine $\LT^{\mathcal{U}}$, where $\mathcal{U}$ is the theory in the same language of $\T$ whose axioms are the universal sentences derivable from $\mathcal{T}$. \end{example}

 \begin{remark} Let $\T$ be a universal theory, and let $\LT^\T$ and $\LT_0^\T$ be as in \cref{ex:sanitycheck}.
 By \cref{ex:sanitycheck}, $\LT^\T$ is the quantifier completion of $\LT^\T_0$.
-Therefore, the propositional models of $\LT^\T_0$ are in one-to-one correspondence with the models of the syntactic doctrine $\LT^\T$, which in turn are in one-to-one-correspondence with the models of $\T$ in the classical sense (\cref{r:model-classical}). \end{remark}
+Therefore, the propositional models of $\LT^\T_0$ are in one-to-one correspondence with the models of the syntactic doctrine $\LT^\T$, which in turn are in one-to-one correspondence with the models of $\T$ in the classical sense (\cref{r:model-classical}). \end{remark}

-As mentioned above, we invite the reader to think of a Boolean doctrine $\P$ as the collection of quantifier-free formulas modulo a universal theory $\T$, and think of a propositional model of $\P$ as a classical model of $\T$.
+As mentioned above, we invite the reader to think of a Boolean doctrine $\P$ as the collection of quantifier-free formulas modulo a universal theory $\T$, and a propositional model of $\P$ as a classical model of $\T$.